Consumer and professional internet resources

 - Arthritis Society (Canada) – www.arthritis.ca

 The Arthritis Society is a Canadian organization that provides leadership and funding for research, advocacy and solutions to improve the quality of life for Canadians affected by arthritis.
-The Arthritis Society offers many useful resources including a series of videos called, “People Getting A Grip on Arthritis” that describe a variety of strategies for managing arthritis.
-It can be found at http://www.arthritis.ca/peoplegettingagrip
+The Arthritis Society offers many useful resources such a series of web information topics called “Flourish.”
+It can be found at www.arthritis.ca/flourish

 - Arthritis Foundation (United States) – www.arthritis.org